 Coop location will definitely impact how easily your chickens will be able to keep warm during the winter.

-If you have a coop that’s mobile, find a protected area of your property that can house the coop during the winter.
+If you have a chicken coop that’s mobile, find a protected area of your property that can house the coop during the winter.
 A location with a lot of trees or buildings around it is best to keep chickens warm in winter.
 This keeps the cold winter air from slicing through the coop and into your chickens.

 Another key way to keep chickens warm in winter is by making sure they have loose, deep litter in the coop.
 Loose litters are better insulation for chickens than compact litters and keep them much warmer.